Article

 Time collection mistakes

-Additionally, manual data entry into payroll from these cards introduces a high risk of human error.
+Additionally, manual data entry into payroll from these cards introduces a high risk of human error on calculating hours worked.
 A single mistake— such as writing down the wrong information at the wrong time — can lead to inaccuracies in employee pay.
 Over the long term, repeated errors may contribute to compliance violations, fees, or payroll inefficiencies.

 Time theft